SAP-archive/hcp-portal-service-for-pcm/README.md

 ##### 2.5.2	SCI IDP Settings:
-   1. Open the admin page of your SCI IDP account https://<your SCI account name>.<account domain; Example:  accounts400>.ondemand.com/admin/
+   1. Open the admin page of your SCI IDP account.
+For example: https://<your SCI account name>.<account domain>.ondemand.com/admin/
    2. Click Applications.
    3. Add a new application and choose the customer's name as the application name.
    4. Open the SAML 2.0 Configuration and upload the customer's account SP metadata, which you downloaded already.
    5. Save and close.

-  You should now be able to log on to the Portal Service’s Admin Space with the user ID (email) that was assigned to it when the customer account was provisioned to the Portal Service.
+  You should now be able to log on to the portal service’s Admin Space with the user ID (email) that was assigned to it when the customer account was provisioned to the portal service.
   If the user cannot log in, make sure that the user was added to the SCI account (go to the SCI admin page and upload the user with his/her full details in a CSV file format.
 To see the required details, you can export a user to a CSV file and edit the file).

 #### 2.6	Set up trust between the customer account and SCI API (for SAP ID invitation flow)
    1. Request a signed certificate from [SAP Support Portal](http://help.sap.com/disclaimer?site=https://support.sap.com/support-programs-services/services/trust-center/sso.html) (open in Internet Explorer only)
-   2. Open a KeyStore Explorer application, and then:
+   2. Open a KeyStore Explorer application, and then do the following:
        1. Click on Create a new KeyStore.
        2. Choose JKS type.
        3. Go to Tools >> Import Key Pair.